Chicago Bears Fifth-Most Valuable Team in the NFL, According to Forbes

 The Bears have $155.7 million in operating income.
 Between the 2020 and 2021 seasons, the team's revenue jumped nearly $200 million.

 The latest development in the organization's wealth is its plan to build a new stadium in Arlington Heights.
-This development will add plenty of value to the team, considering they can grow their advertising and sponsorships, which factor 60 percent into valuation.
+This development will add plenty of value to the team, considering they can grow their advertising and sponsorships, which factor 10 percent into valuation.
+A majority percent of the valuation is media deals.

 The Bears are one of a few teams who do not have a naming rights sponsor for the stadium, since the stadium is a memorial to U.S. soldiers who had died in combat., hence "Soldier Field."